-The development of the BCC AAP Submission Draft Report reflects a considerable amount of work.
+The development of the BCC AAP Publication Draft Report reflects a considerable amount of work.
 Public consultation on the BCC AAP Issues and Options Report took place in 2007 and 2008 to identify the key issues facing the city centre and suggested options for addressing these.
 This was followed by consultation on a Further Issues and Options Report in July 2013, which took into account the earlier comments received as well as the emerging strategic direction set out in the Local Plan - Core Strategy Further Issues and Options Report.
-Consultation on the BCC AAP Publication Draft Report took place between December 2015 and February 2016.

-The BCC AAP Submission Draft Report:
+The BCC AAP Publication Draft Report:

-- Sets out the broad aims and objectives for sustainable development within the Bradford City Centre AAP for the next 15 years up to 2030; - > Sets out broad policies for steering and shaping development in the City Centre; - Sets out locations for new housing and employment development; - Co-ordinates the policies and plans of its partner organisations; and - Takes account of national and regional policy and the Council's aims in the '2020 Vision and The Big Plan - the Sustainable Community Strategy'
+- Sets out the broad aims and objectives for sustainable development within the Bradford City Centre AAP for the next 15 years up to 2030; - Sets out broad policies for steering and shaping development in the City Centre; - Sets out locations for new housing and employment development; - Co-ordinates the policies and plans of its partner organisations; and - Takes account of national and regional policy and the Council's aims in the '2020 Vision and The Big Plan - the Sustainable Community Strategy'.

-The Vision for Bradford City Centre as set out in the AAP Submission Draft Report is that by 2030:
+The Vision for Bradford City Centre as set out in the AAP Publication Draft is that by 2030:

-"Bradford City Centre is now a major destination in the wider region, offering a different experience to other cities.
+"Bradford city centre is now a major destination in the wider region, offering a different experience to other cities.
 The City is the focal point for leisure, office, retail and apartment development, and has become the place residents and visitors want to live, work and socialise.